Online marketing moves so fast, sometimes it can feel next to impossible to keep up.

 With so many marketing priorities already competing for your attention, video marketing can feel like a nuisance – just one more thing demanding your already precious time.

 But video isn’t just one more thing.
-Brands who don’t start harnessing the power of video marketing will miss out on greater results, potential customers, and ultimately, sales.
+Brands that don’t start harnessing the power of video marketing will miss out on greater results, potential customers, and ultimately, sales.

 “Okay, okay,” you’re saying.
 “I get it.
 I know how important video marketing is… but I have no clue how to get started.”